Akshit8/k8s-certmanager/README.md

 ## Deploying sample app

-For testing the working of issued SSL certificate, let's deploy a simple REST api in the cluster as well.
-Once deployed we'll route the traffic to this app using ingress.
+For testing issued SSL certificate, let's deploy a simple REST api in the cluster as well.
+Once deployed we'll route the traffic to this app using `nginx-ingress`.

 <br/>